xpensia/node-findit/README.markdown

 Optionally supply a callback that will get the same arguments as the path event documented below in "events".

+If `basedir` is actually a non-directory regular file, findit emits a single "file" event for it then emits "end".

 Returns an EventEmitter.
 See "events".

 findSync(basedir)